jonny0349/tlms-data-engineering-portfolio/README.md

 ├─ LICENSE
 └─ CONTRIBUTING.md
 ```
+---
+This repository is being updated constantly as the content of the course INSS-661 Data Engineering is being completed.

+Last update: November 8, 2025.

+___

 ## Credits / Context
-Built from coursework in Morgan State University’s **MS in Data Analytics** program (Data Engineering Capstone).
+Built from coursework in Morgan State University’s **MS in Data Analytics and Visualization** program (Data Engineering Capstone).
 Designed for portfolio use.